dariosn85/ts-jest-mocker/README.md

     // ...

-    // ❌️ you have to mock all the methods, so mock and UsersRepository are compatible?
+    // ❌️ you have to mock all the methods
+    // so mock and UsersRepository are compatible?
     yourMethod20: jest.fn()
 };